Miquelets de Catalunya

-Miquelets de Catalunya is a Catalan living history and historical reenactment group founded in 2005 that reenacts several Catalan Army units from the War of the Spanish Succession.
+Miquelets de Catalunya is a Spanish living history and historical reenactment group founded in 2005 that reenacts several Catalan Army units from the War of the Spanish Succession.
 In addition to military personnel, they also portray civilian roles.

 History

 The group was founded in December 2005.
 It has been involved in several reenactment events, such as the battle of Torredembarra reenactment.
 It has also been present in international reenactment events, like the multi-period event Military Odyssey in Maidstone, England. and in "Times and Epochs 2017" in Moscow, Russia.

 Name

 The term miquelets is often used to describe several irregular Catalan and Valencian mountain light troops that fought during the 17th and 18th centuries in the Iberian Peninsula.

 Regiments and units

 Deputation of the General Regiment of Infantry

 This line infantry regiment was created in 1705 by the Deputation of the General of Catalonia, the Catalan government.

-Vilar i Ferrer Regiment of Light Infantry
+Vilar Ferrer Regiment of Light Infantry

-This regiment was created in 1710 by colonel Joan Vilar i Ferrer.
+This regiment was created in 1710 by colonel Juan Vilar Ferrer.